Gapless symmetry-protected topological phase of quantum antiferromagnets on anisotropic triangular strip: String order

 \section{String order}

 In this section, we briefly discuss a string order of the ATS model.
 Let us define the string order between $i$-th and $j$-th column of the ATS model with length $L$ as follows:

-We have introduced $S_{i,(1,3)}^z=S_{i,1}^{z}+S_{i,3}^{z}$, since the ground state contains the ferromagnetic ladder of the first and third legs as discussed in Sec.~\ref{sec:Effective field theory}.
+We have introduced $T_{i}^z=S_{i,1}^{z}+S_{i,3}^{z}$, since the ground state contains the ferromagnetic ladder of the first and third legs as discussed in Sec.~\ref{sec:Effective field theory}.
 The accurate definition of string order (in infinite length) is $\mathcal{O}_{\mathrm{string}}=\lim_{|i-j|\to\infty}\lim_{L\to\infty}\mathcal{O}_{\mathrm{string}}(i,j;L)$.
 However, instead of calculating the infinite-size string order, we calculated $\mathcal{O}_{\mathrm{string}}(L/4,3L/4;L)$ with the finite-size DMRG method and investigate its size dependence.
 The numerical results are shown in Fig.~\ref{fig:string}.
 The effective ferromagnetic interchain interaction between the first and third chains is expected to be small.
 The string order $\mathcal O_{\rm string}(L/4,3L/4;L)$ will also become small.
 We numerically confirmed that the string order takes a finite value in the finite-size system.
 In contrast, the string order for $J=0$ is completely zero irrespective of the system size.
 For $J=1$, $J_\times=0.5$, and $\Delta=0.8$, the string order is decreasing as the system size increases.
-Unfortunately, interpolation to $L\to\infty$ is difficult and we cannot draw a definite conclusion for the string order parameter in the thermodynamic limit.
+Unfortunately, extrapolation to $L\to\infty$ is difficult and we cannot draw a definite conclusion for the string order parameter in the thermodynamic limit.
+On the other hand, our characterization of the topological state in the main text is based on the entanglement spectrum, which turned out to be more robust to the finite-size effects than the string order parameter.